sanithps98/sanithps98/README.md

 <h1 align="center">Hey there!
 I'm Sanith PS 👋 </h1>
-<h4 align="center">Data Engineer at Tata Consultancy Services with an experience of 2.5+ years, seeking challenging opportunities to apply my skills and knowledge for the mutual growth and benefit of the organisation </h4>
+<h4 align="center">A DataEngineer with 3.5years of experience in designing, building, and optimizing high-performance data pipelines using ETL/ELT processes.
+Proficient in SQL, Python, and PySpark for data transformation and analysis.
+Experienced in leveraging Microsoft Azure services, including Azure Databricks and Azure Data Factory, and skilled in data modeling and warehousing. </h4>

 <br>